Managing comb keeps top bar hives workable. To manage top bar hive comb, a beekeeper must know how to:

 - doesn’t produce a break in brood rearing

 - doesn’t separate the bees from the comb

-Rotating out an entire broodnest involves shaking the bees into a new tbh and letting them start over from scratch.
+To rotate out an entire broodnest, shake the bees into a new hive.
+And let them start over from scratch.
 There are some advantages:

 - no toxin or contamination carry-over from the previous hive

 - a shakedown has a cleansing and revitalizing effect on the bees

 - it’s a better approximation to natural cleansing processes

 And some disadvantages: